Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds

-\abstract {Several gamma ray bursts have recently been associated with a kilonova emission.
-We study the mechanisms which could account for this effect, by means of radioactive decay of elements synthesized in accretion disk wind. } {We model the r-process nucleosynthesis in the accretion disk wind system, asscociated with the prompt GRB phase.
-We compute the time-dependent GR MHD evolution of a GRB central engine where the newly formed black hole is accreting the mass from post-merger remnant.
-We explore the wind properties, for a range of the initial parameters of the system, and study representative cases for compact binary merger progenitors. } {We compute a suite of 2D and 3D time-dependent General Relativistic numerical simulations with a tabulated 3-parameter equation of state that allows for evolution of chemical composition evolution of the accretion flow.
-The neutrino emission is accounted for by incorporating the leakage scheme, where neutrino optical depth is calculated along the radial rays.
-We parameterize the optically thick and thin tori with different values of the pressure maximum and entropy in the disk, while the strength of large-scale poloidal magnetic fields is parameterized according to the chosen gas-to-magnetic pressure ratio.
+\abstract {Several gamma-ray bursts (GRBs) have recently been associated with kilonova emission.
+We study the mechanisms that account for this effect by means of the radioactive decay of elements synthesized in accretion disk winds.} {We modeled r-process nucleosynthesis in the accretion disk wind system associated with the prompt GRB phase.
+We computed the time-dependent general relativistic magnetohydrodynamical (GRMHD) evolution of a GRB central engine in which the newly formed black hole accretes mass from the post-merger remnant.
+We explored the wind properties over a range of initial system parameters and study representative cases of compact binary merger progenitors. } {We computed a suite of 2D and 3D GRMHD numerical simulations with a tabulated three-parameter equation of state that allows for the evolution of chemical composition in the accretion flow.
+We accounted for neutrino emission by incorporating a leakage scheme in which the neutrino optical depth was calculated along the radial rays.
+We parametrized the optically thick and thin tori with different values of the pressure maximum and disk entropy, while we parametrized the strength of large-scale poloidal magnetic fields according to the chosen gas-to-magnetic pressure ratio.